WELCOME TO RECEPTION 2020/21!

-- Homework is sent out on a Wednesday and needs to be completed and brought in by the following Wednesday.
+- Homework will be sent out on a Wednesday and needs to be completed and brought in by the following Wednesday.
 It is encouraged that your child completes this themselves with an adult to support.
 More information on this will be sent out nearer the time.

-- PE is every Tuesday.
+- PE will be every Tuesday.
 Please make sure your child has a full kit with clothes suitable for outdoors.
 All items must be labelled.
 It is expected that all PE kits will be brought into school on a Monday and taken home on a Friday to be washed.
 More information on this will be sent out nearer the time.

 Includes: Important information for parents and carers of children in EYFS and getting your child ready for school.